MFarabi619/LaTeXResumeSync/README.md

 - This project is NOT a replacement for [Resumake](https://latexresu.me/), which is a great project you should check out.
     - While Resumake is a step in the right direction and I've considered forking it, it's far from ideal for my needs as it still runs into the same shortcomings as general resume maker solutions.
     - As the project and its userbase grows, so will the feature requests and the time/effort to maintain it, so they will likely have to incorporate premium features.
 It's better that I start this project now rather than later after I get locked in with them.
-- I would like to grow my skills in the the domain of back-end development, and this is an excellent opportunity.
+- I would like to grow my skills in the domain of back-end development, and this is an excellent opportunity.
     - I refuse to follow code-along tutorials and make cookie-cutter projects.
         - They don't really solve any real problems, and become abandonware that will not be maintained.
     - I prefer to learn by reading documentation and coming to my own conclusions.